 At first, it can seem like these two subjects are one and the same.
 You may even see plenty of people use them interchangeably.
 Just because you see it, though, doesn’t mean it’s correct.

-The difference between data mining and machine learning is a small but important distinction.
+The difference is a small but important distinction.
 Here’s a closer look at these two terms.

 Data mining is the practice of analyzing substantial amounts of data to discover trends and patterns.
 Many businesses use it to learn more about their customers, but that’s not its only use.
 You’ll see data mining in everything from fraud detection to determining credit risk.